adobe/aepsdk_flutter/plugins/flutter_aepedge/README.md

 ## Usage
 ### Edge Network

-For more detailed information on the edge APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-edge)
+For more detailed information on the Edge APIs, visit the documentation [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-experience-platform-edge)

 ##### Registering the extension with AEPCore: